 The Northern Lights are the stunning beams of light that dance across the arctic skies in winter.
 From vivid greens, to deep purples, vibrant pinks and the occasional yellow lining, the northern lights really do inspire the viewer when they are at their best!
 But, have you ever wondered what these magical lights actually are?
 This post is here to explain the science in an easy to understand way.

 Lets first get into what the Northern Lights are.
 The short answer:

 The Northern lights, or Aurora Borealis, are the result of electrically charged particles being sent from the sun, called solar winds.
 These solar winds then interact with oxygen and nitrogen in our atmosphere, creating (mostly) green light.

 Maybe not.
 So let’s delve deeper into the mysteries of this winter light show.

 Interesting fact about our atmosphere.
-If you squeezed all the particles together to the density of concrete it would be 15ft thick all around the world.
-It’s our forcefield.
+If you squeezed all the particles together to the density of concrete it would be a 15ft thick wall all around the world.
+It’s our invisible force field.
 Our shield from everything the sun and solar system throws at us.
 Without it life would not exist.
-The magnetosphere is our protective coating around the atmosphere and focuses on redirecting and absorbing a lot of the cosmic radiation that at worst would kill us, and at best only interfere with our satellites.
+It is also what creates the northern lights effect.

 The northern lights occur around the poles of the earth (yes, North and South Pole) because the magnetosphere is less strong around those areas and absorbs more of the cosmic radiation.

 Hi I’m Ryan Connolly, I’ve guided in multiple countries and spent the last three years travelling across the globe.
 I have spent the past 2 years studying everything related to glaciers, climate change, and Iceland in my spare time.